LI-jasm/PCISTR/README.md

-# PCISTR
+# STRPCI

-> **This is the code for our paper** `Protein Complex Identification Method Based on Spatiotemporal Constrained RNA-Protein Heterogeneous Network`.
+> **This is the code for our paper** `Spatiotemporal Constrained RNA-Protein Heterogeneous Network for Protein Complex Identification`.

 ## Dependencies
 Recent versions of the following packages for Python 3 are required: